Dick Powell's Zane Grey Theatre: Broadcast

-Zane Grey Theatre first aired on Fridays when it replaced Our Miss Brooks in the fall of 1956, then it moved to Thursdays during its third season.
+Zane Grey Theatre first aired on Fridays when it replaced Our Miss Brooks in the fall of 1956, then moved to Thursdays during its third season.

 In the summer of 1959, episodes of the program were repeated on a "rerun subsidiary" titled Frontier Justice, with Melvyn Douglas as host, on Mondays from 9 to 9:30 P.M.
 ET.

 In August 1961, Zane Grey Theatre was one of four programs whose episodes were sold to Procter & Gamble to be broadcast in Canada.

-Zane Grey Theatre ended when Powell moved to NBC's, The Dick Powell Show, CBS replaced it with The New Bob Cummings Show that fall.
+Zane Grey Theatre ended when Powell moved to NBC's, The Dick Powell Show.

 They reran the show again in the summer of 1962.